forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 ## UnusedMethodsRule

-UnusedMethodsRule detects methods contained in your code that aren’t used, such as:
+UnusedMethodsRule detects methods contained in your code that aren’t invoked, such as:

-- private or protected constructors and private instance methods that are never invoked
+- private or protected constructors and private instance methods
 - methods run through scanner:run, not scanner:run:dfa

-To invoke UnusedMethodsRule, you must provide `--projectdir/-p` to `scanner:run`.
+To invoke UnusedMethodsRule, you must provide `--projectdir/-p` on `scanner:run`.

 ### Definition

 Unlike ApexFlsRule, UnusedMethodRule doesn't use sources or sinks.
 Instead, UnusedMethodRule is a traditional static analysis rule.
 A violation occurs at a point in the code where the unused method is declared.
-UnusedMethodRule has a layer of Graph-based intelligence on top of the traditional AST-hierarchy to understand a bigger picture of the code.
+UnusedMethodRule has a layer of graph-based intelligence on top of the traditional Abstract Syntax Tree (AST) hierarchy to understand a bigger picture of the code.

 ### Interpreting UnusedMethodsRule Results